Configure Active Directory Federation Services as an Identity Provider

 Select the Encryption tab and click Remove to remove the encryption certificate.

 Select the Advanced tab and select SHA-1 for the Secure hash algorithm that matches the SHA Algorithm configured for PCF Elastic Runtime.

-(Optional) If you are using a self-signed certificate and want to disable CRL checks, follow these steps:
+(Optional) If you are using a self-signed certificate, disable CRL checks by following these steps:

 - Open Windows Powershell as an Administrator.